-April 27, 2020 Alien: Isolation is 95% off on Steam in honour of Alien day – which has made us want a sequel even more than we already did…
+December 21, 2020 Alien: Isolation is free on the Epic Games Store today – which has made us want a sequel even more than we already did…

 If Creative Assembly is working on an Alien: Isolation 2 it’s being as quiet as Newt in an air duct about it.
 We were hoping that a sequel would be announced not too long ago but our dreams were dashed with the announcement of Alien: Blackout.
 Sure, it followed Amanda Ripley in a new storyline but, sigh, only on mobile.